Eugenia Nazrullaeva

 Abstract: Access to patronage appointments is typically believed to confer an electoral advantage.
 Using a newly-assembled dataset of all persons elected to all U.S. state legislatures between 1900 and 2016, we study the effects of the introduction of merit civil service reform on reelection rates.
 Employing multiple new statistical methods appropriate for the staggered introduction of reform legislation, our results show that reelection rates significantly increase following the abolition of patronage appointments.
 We then show that one reason for the increase in reelection rates comes from increases in rates of rerunning by incumbents.
 We interrogate this with a discussion of why it might have occurred, and advance three hypotheses that could explain observed changes in political ambition.

-Power Personalization and Non-Coercive Control in Dictatorships, with Katerina Tertytchnaya, Wooseok Kim, Anja Neundorf, Ksenia Northmore-Ball
+Power Personalization and Indoctrination in Dictatorships, with Katerina Tertytchnaya, Wooseok Kim, Anja Neundorf, Ksenia Northmore-Ball

-Abstract: In recent decades, the personalization of power has been prevalent across authoritarian regimes.
-Studies have explored how personalization shapes the use of violent repression.
-We know less about how the concentration of power affects nonviolent strategies of political control that generate voluntary compliance within society.
-To explore this question we ask whether, in the process of concentrating power, leaders increase the state’s control over education and the media.
-We combine data on gradations of personalism with novel data on state control of education and the media across 229 authoritarian regimes from 1950 to 2010.
-We show that the personalization of power does not obliterate nonviolent strategies of control.
-As personalization increases, the state’s control of education and the media also expands.
-These findings answer several calls to move beyond the study of repression for understanding the politics of non-democracies and have implications for research on personalism and authoritarian politics.
+Abstract: Conflict over power distribution within a leadership group is a central feature of authoritarian politics.
+In contemporary autocracies, power is increasingly concentrated in the hands of the leader.
+Studies have explored how personalization shapes the use of repression.
+We know less about how the personalization of power shapes strategies of information control that generate voluntary compliance within society.
+To gain leverage on this question, we combine data on gradations of personalism with novel data on state control over education and the media across 212 authoritarian regimes from 1950 to 2010.
+We show that in the process of concentrating power leaders not only increase state control over education and the media but also crucially shape their content to indoctrinate.
+Findings answer several calls to move beyond the study of repression for understanding the politics of non-democracies and have implications for research on personalism and authoritarian politics.

 Strategies of Political Control and Regime Survival in Autocracies, with Wooseok Kim, Anja Neundorf, Ksenia Northmore-Ball, and Katerina Tertytchnaya